1996 Lake Huron cyclone: Meteorological history

 Between 12:00 UTC on September 14 and 00:00 UTC on September 15, visible satellite imagery of the cyclone revealed that it resembled subtropical cyclone, as it possessed multiple characteristics of a tropical cyclone while also possessing hybrid characteristics, with an eye-like feature about 19 mi wide.
 In addition to the eye, convective clouds had also formed, creating an eyewall resembling that seen in tropical cyclones.
 Furthermore, bands of convection continued extending westward about 310 mi.
 Soon afterward, prevailing winds in the area shifted to the east-northeast and rapidly increased, shearing the system, causing it to weaken.
 In contrast to the earlier stages of the system's life, the system was now much shallower and harbored energy closer to the surface.
 Surface analysis indicated that the cyclone had multiple central circulations at the time, with a weaker cyclonic circulation persisting over the eastern shore of Lake Huron and another center north of Lake Ontario.
 During this 12-hour period, the cyclone decayed rapidly, mainly in the lower troposphere.
 Twelve-hour height rises also occurred in the structure of the cyclone, with the air pressure increasing at various layers of the cyclone, ranging from 197 ft at the surface level to 66 ft at the 300 mbar-level.
 On September 15, the cyclone weakened into a remnant low and left Lake Huron, before dissipating soon afterward.
 High waves were also created by the storm in Lake Erie.

 Impact

 Excessive rain of over 4 in fell over the land surrounding the Great Lakes.
 This caused flooding in both the United States around Buffalo, New York and on the eastern shore of Lake Huron in Ontario, Canada.
 However, other than the flooding caused by the storm, there were no reports of fatalities or further significant damage from the storm.
 The storm also caused significant erosion along the shoreline, and resulted in the loss of several homes and businesses.
-Additionally, the storm caused several deaths and resulted in millions of dollars in damages.
-The storm was a reminder of the potential for severe weather in the Great Lakes region and the importance of preparedness and response planning.